Mythri532/docker/Readme2.md

  —name: my-volume<br>

 -->volumes (at the bottom) creates a volume named my-volume and attaches it to the pod<br>
--->volumeMounts defines how the volume is mounted, including the file path by which the volume will be available from inside the containerIt is essential that the same -->volume name is used in both places—the volume declaration and the volumeMounts property.<br>
+-->volumeMounts defines how the volume is mounted, including the file path by which the volume will be available from inside the container.
+  It is essential that the same.
+-->volume name is used in both places—the volume declaration and the volumeMounts property.

 **Deployment**